Expert Guide To Becoming a Tattoo Artist in 2021

 Note that you will be expected to obtain your own tools and equipment during your training.
 You may purchase a tattooing starter kit, and it must include:

-- Tattooing machine for line work
+- Tattoo machine for line work

 - Tattoo machine for shading and color